twrecked/lovelace-hass-aarlo/README.md

     recordings spliced together
   - `start-recording`; _not implemented yet_, automatically show the recording when finished.
+  - `download`; show an icon to download the video when the mouse hovers over the recording thumbnail

 | Name          | Type | Required | Supported Values                |
 |---------------|------|----------|---------------------------------|